 In this section we provide some suggested configurations along with guidelines for their use.
-We also address the topic of reasonable option setting.
+We suggest reasonable values for certain option settings.

 3.1 Sample Configurations

 3.1.1 A Caching-only Name Server

 The following sample configuration is appropriate for a caching-only name server for use by clients internal to a corporation.
 All queries from outside clients are refused using the allow-query option.
 Alternatively, the same effect could be achieved using suitable firewall rules.